eugener/jarvis-mcp/README.md

 ## Security Considerations

-JARVIS MCP provides direct access to execute commands on the local system.
+JARVIS MCP provides direct access to execute commands and file operations on the local system.
 Consider the following security practices:

 - Run with appropriate permissions (avoid running as root/administrator)
 - Use in trusted environments only
 - Consider implementing additional authorization mechanisms for production use
-- Be cautious about which directories you allow command execution in
+- Be cautious about which directories you allow command execution and file operations in
+- Implement path validation to prevent unauthorized access to system files

 ## Development